MarcoKuehne/essex_summer_school_qta/README.md

 *Day 6 - July 18*

 -	**Lecture**: Human coding and document classification using supervised machine learning.
+Evaluating a classifier.

 -	**Lab**: Binary classification of documents using a Naïve Bayes classifier.